-Safe Browsing helps website owners keep their website safe for users.
-And that means helping to preserve your traffic, reputation and revenue.
+Safe Browsing helps website owners keep their websites safe for users.
+And that means helping to preserve your traffic, reputation, and revenue.

 Hacked websites often fly under the radar.
 Keeping up with website security is an important but often overlooked job.

 According to the Sucuri 2019 Website Threat Research Report:

 In 2019 alone, 60% of all CMS applications were found to be out of date at the point of infection, making outdated components and core CMS files the leading causes of today’s website hacks.
 Infections continue to come from outdated software plugins, modules, and extensions; abused access control credentials; poorly configured applications and servers; and a lack of knowledge around security best practices.

 Reports generated by Safe Browsing help you know about these attacks.
 Safe Browsing can help you identify if your site has been affected by malware, unwanted software, or social engineering content.